milindbasavaraja/Smart-Photo-Album/README.md

   >}
 3. Search:

-a.
+>a.
 Create a Lambda function ( LF2 ) called “search-photos” .

-    i.
-Launch the Lambda function inside the same VPC as ElasticSearch.
+    >* Launch the Lambda function inside the same VPC as ElasticSearch.
 This ensures that the function can reach the ElasticSearch instance.
+>

-    ii.
-Make sure the Lambda has the same Security Group ( SG1 ) as ElasticSearch.
+ >* Make sure the Lambda has the same Security Group ( SG1 ) as ElasticSearch.

-b.
+>b.
 Create an Amazon Lex bot to handle search queries.

-    i.
-Create one intent named “SearchIntent”.
+    >* Create one intent named “SearchIntent”.
+>

-    ii.
-Add training utterances to the intent, such that the bot can pick up both keyword searches (“trees”, “birds”), as well as sentence searches (“show me trees”, “show me photos with trees and birds in them”).
+    >* Add training utterances to the intent, such that the bot can pick up both keyword searches (“trees”, “birds”), as well as sentence >searches (“show me trees”, “show me photos with trees and birds in them”).
+>

-    ● You should be able to handle at least one or two keywords per query.
+    >* You should be able to handle at least one or two keywords per query.

-c.
+>c.
 Implement the Search Lambda function ( LF2 ):

     i.
 Given a search query “q”, disambiguate the query using the Amazon Lex bot.